TrevorOtterson/weather_display/README.md

 I developed this program that lets the user type any city in the world, and recieve back weather information.
 It displays current weather and the next 5 days.
 It stores the previous cities searched in the side so you can refer back to it.
-I used the OpenWeather API to get this data using JSON and fetch() I was able to use the API.
+I used the OpenWeather API to get this data using JSON and AJAX I was able to use the API.

 ```
 GIVEN a weather dashboard with form inputs